 As a student he does well in school and eventually enters Al Ain University to study law in 1980.
 Four years haven’t passed when he decides to marry.
 His new wife Aliya soon brings some sort of focus to Yousuf’s life he learns of the responsibilities in a marriage, vowing to make her life as comfortable as possible.

 Then in 1986 he visits Brazil, which turns out to be the next life changing moment in Yousuf’s life.
 He falls in love with Maria, who happens to be a tourist in the country as well having just landed from Ecuador.
 As the feeling is reciprocated, the two marry and Maria heads off with Yousuf to Dubai without any knowledge that he already has a wife.
-After their trip to Dubai, it is speculated that the pair visited the Outer Banks and bought a 5-figure monthly vacation rental; although this was never confirmed.

 In a recent interview, Lootah acknowledges that the life of Yousuf is indeed his own.
 He has refrained from writing a great deal and concentrated only on the parts of his life that would be interesting to the reading public.